Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Stay informed

 Never miss a Vital Connections On Air episode.
-Subscribe on Apple Podcasts or via RSS to get new episodes as they become available.
+Subscribe or listen to new episodes from the following:

-Read our Vital Connections newsletter for community-focused articles and podcast information.
-Email Joyce Hoelting to sign up.
+Read our Vital Connections newsletter for community-focused articles and podcast information — sign up now.

 Check out our podcast page for more episodes.